How I Use the 20-Period Moving Average When Day Trading

 The closer the stock is to the average the better.
 Since you are doing a late morning trade, you want the price to hover close to the average.
-Reason being, you could end up holding the stock for hours waiting to see if the stock is able to hold the average.
+The reason is, you could end up holding the stock for hours waiting to see if the stock is able to hold the average.

 Here is another great setup of a late morning continuation pattern.
 Notice how the price stays above the average and is able to eclipse the day's high and push to new heights.

 Where the 20 Moving Average Can Fail You

 It’s important that you understand potential blindspots when trading the 20-period moving average and where the indicator can fail you.